MITLibraries/mitlibraries-theme-omeka/docs/navigation-notes.md

 ### Interaction

-- [ ] Menus currently stay open until closed, allowing multiple open menus (and deeper menus to remember that they are opened).
-Instead, menus should automatically close when not needed, showing in all cases only the most minimal set of visible elements.
+- ~~Menus currently stay open until closed, allowing multiple open menus (and deeper menus to remember that they are opened).~~

 - ~~Need to explicitly set focus to the parent toggle when closing a menu via the escape key (i.e. focus on what you effectively just clicked on)~~

-- [ ] Menu offsets should be re-calculated as windows re-size?

-- [ ] Menus should collapse when focus leaves the menu element

 ### Layouts